Best daily deals

 Lows, mids, and highs

 The song Ode to Artifice by Samia opens with a groovy electric guitar riff and a simple drum beat.
 Samia has an impressive vocal range, and her voice remains clear throughout the song.
-Most wireless headphones under or around $100 run with the standard consumer-friendly bass-boosted response that makes it harder to pick out Samia’s vocal nuances.
+However, most wireless headphones under or around $100 run with the standard consumer-friendly bass-boosted response that makes it harder to pick out Samia’s vocal nuances.

 The HD 350BT is a great headset for listeners with an eclectic taste in music.

 Despite the apparent treble frequency deviations, cymbal hits and tambourines sound great through the HD 350BT.
-Skip ahead to the bridge at 1:57, where perfectly measured drum kicks set the beat of Samia, and a down-strummed guitar.
+Skip ahead to the bridge at 1:57, where perfectly measured drum kicks set the beat of Samia and a down-strummed guitar.
 Cymbal hits remain perfectly clear here, which can’t be said for similarly priced headphones.

 Can you use the Sennheiser HD 350BT for phone calls?